celsom3/celsomireles.com/source/_posts/Five-Dollars-An-Apple.md

 She didn't realize she said this out loud.
 The cashier nods with little amusement:

-> Yeah, that's not the only thing going messing up around here.
+> Yeah, that's not the only thing messing up around here.
 We're lucky to have apples.

 <br>
 > What do you mean?